This article covers:

 - The full title of the course

-- The start and ending dates of the section
+- The start and end dates of the section

 The Course Toolbar section provides Students with some useful tabs, such as: